 What are the symptom triggers?

 Athlete’s foot is very common and anyone can get it.
 It is estimated that up to one in four people have athlete’s foot* at some point in their lives.
-It is frequently seen among people who sweat more or who have damaged skin.
+It is frequently seen among people who sweat more.
 However, anyone could get the infection from other people, for example if walking barefoot in changing rooms and showers.

 What causes athlete’s foot?